minokawa/Pandectae/201/Cases/Altobano-Ruiz v. Ruiz.md

 Issues:

 Atty.
 Ruiz committed economic abuse, emotional abuse, and gross immorality by failing to provide support to his child despite court orders and engaging in an illicit relationship.

-Atty.
-Ruiz exploited court processes, engaged in deceitful and dishonest conduct, and unduly delayed the case, thereby violating multiple rules of the CPR.
+He also exploited court processes, engaged in deceitful and dishonest conduct, and unduly delayed the case, thereby violating multiple rules of the CPR.

 The responsibility and conduct of Atty.
 Cherry Anne Dela Cruz and Atty.
 Francisco S. Benedicto, and whether they ere involved in any wrongdoing or conspiracy with Atty.
 Ruiz.